NinVoido/spotify-vpn/doc/man-sections/signals.rst

 =======

 :code:`SIGHUP`
-    Cause OpenVPN to close all TUN/TAP and network connections, restart, re-read the configuration file (if any), and reopen TUN/TAP and network connections.
+    Cause spotify to close all TUN/TAP and network connections, restart, re-read the configuration file (if any), and reopen TUN/TAP and network connections.